Orthodontic treatment aims to improve the smile and optimize chewing functions by correcting tooth alignment.

 Monitoring for early signs of cavities and addressing them promptly

 Dental caries can be challenging to detect during orthodontic treatment because orthodontic appliances miss the opportunity for timely treatment.
-A meta-analysis of 14 studies found that 45.8% of newly developed dental caries lesions occurred during orthodontic treatment.
+A meta-analysis of 14 studies found that “45.8% of newly developed dental caries lesions” occurred during orthodontic treatment.

 Patients who need more motivation to practice oral hygiene should not be advised of orthodontic treatment since it increases their risk of dental caries, particularly in younger patients.
-However, according to a recent study, orthodontic treatment does not increase the risk of tooth cavities if a proper oral-care regimen is followed.

 Dentists can detect early cavities that you might miss.
-Early detection means timely treatment can treat cavities with less invasive procedures.
+Early detection means that timely treatment can treat cavities with less invasive procedures.
 Regular check-ups allow for close oral health monitoring and prompt intervention if necessary.

 Additional Tips for Preventing Cavities with Braces